drwiega/python_basics/README.md

-To show my basic Python skills I prepared a simple calculator and an even more simple movie library.
+To show my basic Python skills I prepared a simple calculator and a movie library.

 ### CALCULATOR